Rocha222/100daysofcode/README.md

 # Día 11

-- text-trasform: uppercase (convierte el texto a mayúsculas)
+- text-transform: uppercase (convierte el texto a mayúsculas)

 ## Notas